phenoscanner/phenoscanner/README.md

 ## Citations
 * Staley JR, et al. PhenoScanner: a database of human genotype-phenotype associations.
 Bioinformatics 2016;32(20):3207-3209.
-* Mihir A Kamat, et al. PhenoScanner V2: an expanded tool for searching human genotype-phenotype associations.
+* Kamat MA, et al. PhenoScanner V2: an expanded tool for searching human genotype-phenotype associations.
 Bioinformatics 2019;35(22):4851-4853.

 ## Terms of use
 Please abide by the [terms of use](http://www.phenoscanner.medschl.cam.ac.uk/about/#terms) of PhenoScanner when using this R package.